The name of the association shall be the United Kingdom Association for Gestalt Practitioners (UKAGP).

 b) UKAGP will defer all issues regarding professional and ethical practice to the relevant accrediting organisation.

-c) The above conditions apply to full members and trainees.
-Associate members organisation may not use this organisation as a substitute for an accrediting body.
+c) Members may not use their membership of the UKAGP as a substitute for an accrediting body.

 10 General Meetings